AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 16. Set a blacklist.

     ApsaraVideo Player SDK for Android allows you to set a blacklist for hardware decoding.
 If hardware decoding is not allowed for a device, you can use software decoding to avoid decoding failures.
-Example:
+Sample code:

     ```
     DeviceInfo deviceInfo = new DeviceInfo();